darton/RPiMS/README.md

 Suppports I2C temperature, humidity and preassure BME280 sensors, and 1-wire DS18B20 temperature sensors.

-Supports Video Streaming Server and video recording from picamera.
+Supports for live video streaming from the Raspberry Pi camera, using MediaMTX as the streaming backend.

 Supports wind speed meter, wind direction meter, rainfall meter.